Wannsee Conference: Attendees

-Heydrich invited representatives from several government ministries, including state secretaries from the Foreign Office, the Justice, Interior, and State Ministries, and representatives from the SS.
-The process of disseminating information about the fate of the Jews was already well underway by the time the meeting was held.
-Of the 15 officials who attended the conference, 8 held academic doctorates.
-Shorthand notes for the minutes were taken by Eichmann's secretary, Ingeburg Werlemann, and the minutes were later written by Eichmann in consultation with Heydrich.
+The attendees from the Reich civilian ministries were high level administrators.
+Most were either the state secretary or an undersecretary.
+With the cabinet not meeting regularly, meetings between the state secretaries were the chief means of policy coordination among agencies.
+The process of disseminating information about the fate of the Jews was already well underway by the time the meeting was held, and several of the attendees were aware that changes to the Jewish policy were already underway.
+In addition to the invited guests, Heydrich instructed several SS officials from his RSHA component to attend.
+In all, 15 officials attended the conference.
+Half the attendees were under forty years of age and only two were over fifty.
+They were well educated, with ten having a university education (of whom eight held academic doctorates), and eight were lawyers.

 Proceedings

 In preparation for the conference, Eichmann drafted a list of the total numbers of Jews in the various European countries.
 Countries were listed in two groups, "A" and "B".
 "A" countries were those under direct German control or occupation (or partially occupied and quiescent, in the case of Vichy France); "B" countries were allied or client states, neutral, or at war with Germany.
-The numbers reflect the estimated Jewish population within each country; for example, Estonia is listed as Judenfrei (free of Jews), since the 4,500 Jews who remained in Estonia after the German occupation had been exterminated by the end of 1941.
+The numbers reflect the estimated Jewish population within each country; for example, Estonia is listed as Judenfrei (free of Jews), since the 4,500 Jews who remained in Estonia after the German occupation had been murdered by the end of 1941.
 Occupied Poland was not on the list because by 1939 the country was split three ways among Polish areas annexed by Nazi Germany in the west, the territories of Poland annexed by the Soviet Union in the east, and the General Government where many Polish and Jewish expellees had already been resettled.

 Heydrich opened the conference with an account of the anti-Jewish measures taken in Germany since the Nazi seizure of power in 1933.
+He reported that about 537,000 Jews had emigrated by 31 October 1941, including 360,000 from Germany, 147,000 from Austria, and 30,000 from the Protectorate of Bohemia and Moravia.
 He said that between 1933 and October 1941, 537,000 German, Austrian, and Czech Jews had emigrated.
 This information was taken from a briefing paper prepared for him the previous week by Eichmann.

 Heydrich reported that there were approximately eleven million Jews in the whole of Europe, of whom half were in countries not under German control.
 He explained that since further Jewish emigration had been prohibited by Himmler, a new solution would take its place: "evacuating" Jews to the east.
 This would be a temporary solution, a step towards the "final solution of the Jewish question".